 Discover Other Awesome Attractions in Noto Penisula

 Looking forward to visiting Chirihama Beach Driveway during your next Japan trip?
-The beach is only one of the many fascinating attractions on Noto Penisula.
+The beach is only one of the many fascinating attractions on the Noto Penisula.

 For more attractions you may be interested in, refer to our article on Noto Penisula!